psarando/shire-reckoning/Middle-earth-simulation.md

 and Frodo was wounded by the Witch-king was S.R.
 1418 (III 3018) Winterfilth 6.
 From the story we know that Strider and the hobbits arrived at Weathertop during the day, the attack happened at night, and Strider attempted to treat Frodo's wound with Kingsfoil just before sunrise.
-So we know when they reached Weathertop on that day that it was Narquelië 6 by the Stewards' Reckoning in Gondor and it was the last Enderë of the year in the Calendar of Imladris.
+Selecting that event from the `Dates of Interest` will display Winterfilth 6 in the Shire Calendar, Narquelië 6 in the Stewards' Reckoning of Gondor, and the last Enderë of the year in the Calendar of Imladris, which is how these dates matched up during the daytime when they reached Weathertop on that day.
-Since the Elves reckon the next date after sunset, then when Frodo was wounded it was already considered Quellë 1.
+Since the Elves reckon the next date after sunset, then when Frodo was wounded it was already considered the next day, the 1st day of Quellë, in the Calendar of Imladris.
 Since Strider came back with Kingsfoil after midnight but before sunrise, then it was already Winterfilth 7 by Shire Reckoning but it was still considered Narquelië 6 by the Stewards' Reckoning in Gondor.